Online Ramsey numbers of ordered paths and cycles: Results for -ichromatic graphs

 At the beginning of the game, Builder takes $R$ moves to create either a red $G$ (and win) or a blue $P_{a+b+c+2d}$; then, Builder takes $R$ more moves to do this again to the right of the previous $P_{a+b+c+2d}$.
 This results in state $(a+b+c+2d,a+b+c+2d)$.

 In state $(x,y)$, Builder first takes $R$ moves to create either a red $G$ (and win) or a blue $P_{a+b+c+2d}$ between the blue $P_x$ and the blue $P_y$.
-Then, define sets $A,B,C$ as follows: \begin{itemize} \item $A$: the last $a$ vertices of the blue $P_x$. \item $B$: vertices $1+c+d$ through $b+c+d$ of the blue $P_{a+b+c+2d}$. \item $C$: the first $c$ vertices of the blue $P_y$. \end{itemize} Builder takes $m$ moves to draw a copy of $G$ on vertex set $A \cup B \cup C$; all edges of $G$ have their endpoints in two different sets.
+Then, define sets $A,B,C$ as follows: \begin{itemize} \item $A$: the last $a$ vertices of the blue $P_x$. \item $B$: vertices $1+c+d$ through $b+c+d$ of the blue $P_{a+b+c+2d}$. \item $C$: the first $c$ vertices of the blue $P_y$. \end{itemize} See Figure~\ref{fig:ABC} for an illustration of this definition.

+Builder takes $m$ moves to draw a copy of $G$ on vertex set $A \cup B \cup C$; all edges of $G$ have their endpoints in two different sets.

 If all these edges are red, Builder wins.
 If there is a blue edge between $A$ and $B$, it can be used to replace the blue $P_x$ by a blue path with at least $x+d+2$ vertices, resulting in the state $(x+d+2,y)$.
 If there is a blue edge between $B$ and $C$, it can be used to replace the blue $P_y$ by a blue path with at least $y+d+2$ vertices, resulting in the state $(x,y+d+2)$.